EPCCed/2023-09-06-rse-singularity/_episodes/introduction.md

 - you installed everything correctly on your computer but now need to install it on a colleague's computer/campus computing cluster/etc.
 - you've written a package for other people to use but a lot of your users frequently have trouble with installation.
 - you need to reproduce a research project from a former colleague and the software used was on a system you no longer have access to.
+- you are struggling to understand what you need to do to install or use a piece of software because there is missing, insufficient or unclear documentation.

-A lot of these characteristics boil down to one fact: the main program you want to use likely depends on many, many, different other programs (including the operating system!), creating a very complex, and often fragile system.
+A lot of these characteristics boil down to one fact: the main program you want to use likely depends on many other different programs (including the operating system!), creating a very complex, and often fragile system.
 One change or missing piece may stop the whole thing from working or break something that was already running.
 It's no surprise that this situation is sometimes informally termed "dependency hell".